Susan Hutson: Controversies

-In March 2023, Hutson fired four high-ranking officials from the sheriff’s office, saying the office was going through "organizational restructuring".
+In March 2023, Hutson fired four high-ranking officials from the sheriff's office, saying the office was going through "organizational restructuring".
 One of the officials, CFO David Trautenberg, claimed in a lawsuit that he was fired for opening an internal financial investigation into alleged "misuse of public funds".
 It was reported that the funds Trautenberg referred to, nearly $20,000 of taxpayer money, were spent for senior staff to stay in high-end hotel rooms during Mardi Gras season, most of which reportedly remained unoccupied.
 Hutson said there was nothing irregular about the expenditure, saying it was "money well spent".

 After the 2023 Mardi Gras season, it was reported that Hutson overpaid deputies who took on additional duties during the celebrations.
 According to the inspector general of New Orleans, the payments violated state and federal law.

-On May 16, 2025, ten inmates with violent charges, including homicide, escaped overnight by moving a toliet fixture and went unnoticed and unreported to partner agencies for over ten hours.
+On May 16, 2025, ten inmates with violent charges, including homicide, escaped overnight by moving a toilet fixture and went unnoticed and unreported to partner agencies for over ten hours.
 Shortly thereafter, Hutson suspended her campaign.
 At the time of qualifying for re-election on July 9, 2025, one inmate remained at large.
-She seeks to serve a second term as Sheriff of Orleans Parish.
+In April 2026, Hutson was indicted by a grand jury on 30 felony counts, including malfeasance, obstruction of justice and fraud-related charges.